So! You’re traveling around Australia and you want to get from A to B. These are your choices:

 Get me there right meow!

 In short, a campervan relocation is when you help a company get their vehicle from point A to point B for them, and in return, they charge you very little for the use of their vehicle.
+It’s essentially a one-way car rental in Australia except way better because it’s also your accommodation.
 This is a great deal for those who want to get someplace else without the hassle of luggage fees on top of the pricey ticket of a flight or pay out the nose for a rental vehicle.

 However, the one downside of this is, they often give a tight time limit and you’ll need to get to point B to return that car on time, or they can charge you for an extra day.